openlab-at-city-tech/openlab/wp-content/plugins/anthologize/readme.txt

 To add your own cover images, just upload them to the anthologize/templates/epub/covers directory and they will appear as options in the export screen.
 Make sure they are readable by the server.

 == Changelog ==

+= 0.7.8 =
+* Removed the use of PHP sessions
+* Improved compatibility with WP 4.9

 = 0.7.7 =
 * Fixed broken Date Range query